ad510/hack-camp/cohort_4/playbook/ACTIVITIES.md

 - It is your call if you want to demo this application (you may consider not demoing it to not demoralize the beginners)
   - However, if you do demo it, here is the [live demo link](http://rawgit.com/hackedu/hack-camp/instagram/cohort_4/playbook/workshops/instagram/src/index.html)
   - Step through the application as you demo
+    - the first step is to open have a listing of phone numbers prepared ahead of time so you can quickly copy and paste
+    - tell all the students to turn their phones to loud
+    - tell all the students to open the same link as you on their computer
-    - open the application up in multiple windows
+    - open your application up in multiple windows (not tabs, windows)
-    - enter all the phone numbers of all the students (have a listing of phone numbers prepared ahead of time so you can quickly copy and paste)
+    - copy and paste all the phone numbers of all the students (have a listing of phone numbers prepared ahead of time so you can quickly copy and paste)
     - go and upload a picture
+    - then show that you can upload a picture from mobile as well
     - then do it from mobile too

 ### Instagram Readme